Skip to main content

 Privacy: when participating in our events/activities your name may appear in the results section of this website or in newspaper reports.
 Read our Privacy Policy to see how we look after your personal data.

-Hired timing chips (Si-Cards, dibbers): We provide loan of these if you don't have your own but if you lose it there will be a £30 charge for its replacement.
+Hired Si Cards: We provide loan of these if you don't have your own but if you lose it there will be a £30 charge for its replacement.

 User account menu